PrinsFrank/standards/README.md

 InfrastructureTLD::from('arpa')->name;          // 'arpa'
 InfrastructureTLD::from('arpa')->isAssigned();  // true

-public function foo(InfrastructureTLD $infrastructureTLD) {} // Use spec as typehint to enforce valid value
+function foo(InfrastructureTLD $infrastructureTLD) {} // Use spec as typehint to enforce valid value
 ```

 ### SponsoredTLD